1A3Dev/LC-SignalTranslatorDisplay/Output/README.md

 ## Information

-This mod adds the ability to choose whether you want transmissions from the signal translator to:
+This mod allows you to choose via the config whether you want the signal translator to display:

-1. Show as the original full screen popup.
+1. As the original full screen popup.
-2. Show in the chat box.
+2. In the chat box.
-3. Show as a small tip popup.
+3. As a small tip popup.

+Each option above is separately configurable!

 ## Changelog